svenbolte/wp-doodlez/readme.txt

 Create a csv file with the following structure:
-	// id; datum; charakter; land; titel; seitjahr; antwort; antwortb; antwortc; antwortd; zusatzinfo; kategorie name the file "public_histereignisse.csv" asnd upload it into your wordpress upload directory like: /wp-content/uploads Goto admin areas, open questions list and press the CSV Import Button on top present questions WILL BE DELETED and csv content imported as custom post type question You may assign a categories images category image if using the plugin.
-It will show the cpt category image Sample images are in the plugin subfolder quizkatbilder If you name the file "public_histereignisse-update.csv"	 questions in file will be added Use the shortcode or link to custom post type "question" do display questions
+	// id; datum; charakter; land; titel; seitjahr; antwort; antwortb; antwortc; antwortd; zusatzinfo; kategorie name the file "public_hist_quizfrage.csv" asnd upload it into your wordpress upload directory like: /wp-content/uploads Goto admin areas, open questions list and press the CSV Import Button on top present questions WILL BE DELETED and csv content imported as custom post type question You may assign a categories images category image if using the plugin.
+It will show the cpt category image Sample images are in the plugin subfolder quizkatbilder If you name the file "public_hist_quizfrage_update.csv"	 questions in file will be added Use the shortcode or link to custom post type "question" do display questions

 The plugin also raises the following hooks: